Flow Matching for Conditional MRI-CT and CBCT-CT Image Synthesis: Introduction

 Converting MRI or CBCT to synthetic CT (sCT) can enable MRI-only workflows, adaptive MRI-based RT, and CBCT-based adaptive RT, improving precision while reducing radiation exposure.
 Despite rapid methodological progress, the lack of public datasets and standardized evaluation of CT synthesis approaches hampers objective comparison.
 The SynthRAD2025 Challenge addresses this gap by providing a public benchmark for MRI $\rightarrow$ sCT and CBCT $\rightarrow$ sCT methods with unified data, metrics, and evaluation protocols.
 Compared to the SynthRAD2023 Challenge \cite{huijben2024generating}, which focused on a smaller brain and pelvis dataset, the SynthRAD2025 Challenge includes over 2,300 cases across abdomen (AB), head and neck (HN), and thorax (TH) regions from multiple centers, providing a larger and more diverse benchmark for evaluating sCT generation methods.

-To tackle the sCT generation problem, we employ a Flow Matching (FM) generative model \cite{lipman2022flow,liu2022flow}.
+To tackle the sCT generation problem for the SynthRAD2025 Challenge, we employ a Flow Matching (FM) generative model \cite{lipman2022flow,liu2022flow}.
 FM offers an efficient way to model complex data distributions by learning continuous probability flows from Gaussian noise to target images.
-Compared to traditional generative adversarial networks and diffusion models used in medical image synthesis \cite{nie2017medical,neff2017generative,muller2023multimodal,dorjsembe2024conditional,hadzic2024synthetic}, FM allows faster inference with fewer integration steps while retaining high image quality \cite{zhang2024flow,zhang2024mutli,bogensperger2025flowsdf,hadzic2025flow}.\\ In this work, we adapt the FM formulation \cite{lipman2022flow} to explicitly condition the model on the given MRI/CBCT volumes using a lightweight 3D encoder.
+Compared to generative adversarial networks traditionally used in medical image synthesis \cite{nie2017medical,neff2017generative}, FM provides more stable training and distribution coverage.
+Moreover, it requires fewer integration steps than diffusion models \cite{muller2023multimodal,dorjsembe2024conditional,hadzic2024synthetic}, thereby achieving faster inference while maintaining high image quality \cite{zhang2024flow,zhang2024mutli,bogensperger2025flowsdf,hadzic2025flow}.\\ In this work, we adapt the FM formulation \cite{lipman2022flow} to explicitly condition the model on the given MRI/CBCT volumes using a lightweight 3D encoder.
 To the best of our knowledge, this is the first application of Flow Matching to conditional synthetic CT generation.